clastix/kamaji/docs/content/contribute.md

 > Enabled linters and related options are defined in the [.golanci.yml file](https://github.com/clastix/Kamaji/blob/master/.golangci.yml)

+Please, add a new single line at end of any file as the current coding style.

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' and 'good first issue' issues are a great place to start.

 ## Design Docs